8 Best Things to Do in Berat, Albania

 Best things to do in Berat, Albania

-1. Visit Berat Castle
+1. Berat Castle

-You can get to the castle from Berat by car, bus, taxi or on foot.
+You can get to the castle from the town by car, bus, taxi or on foot.
 The road to the castle is quite steep, about 1 km and 15-20 minutes walk from the city, so it is not recommended on a hot day.
 Wear comfortable shoes as the road is cobbled.

 Did you know that some people still live in the fortress?